Articles

 Cons of Notion:

-• Lacks dedicated LMS features like automated testing and compliance tracking
+• Lacks dedicated LMS features such as automated testing, compliance tracking, and certification management

-• Requires significant setup and ongoing maintenance for structured training
+• Requires significant setup and ongoing maintenance for training use

 How does Trainual compare to Notion?